Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The path does not exist.
 * The path specified is not a mount.
 * The user does not have permission to write to the path.

+## `mountlist(): [{path: string, type: string, source: string, options: table}]`
+Returns a list of mounts on the system.

+### Arguments
+This syscall does not take any arguments.

+### Return Values
+A list of tables containing the mount path, the filesystem type, the source path, and any options stored in the mount.

+### Errors
+This syscall does not throw any errors.

 ## `loadCraftOSAPI(apiName: string): table`
 Loads a CraftOS API or module from the ROM.
 This can be used to get access to certain functions without having to mount the entire ROM.